-- Mr. Pirson: When you have put your third question, Mr. 101.
+C-Min.
+LXXIV/6 (Closed) - 198 -Mr. Pirson: When you have put your third question, Mr. 101.
 The President: Thank you.
-The Representative of Nigeria. - 102.
-Mr. Olaniyan: Just to say that I share the view expressed by the Representative of Belgium. - The President: Thank you.
-The Representative of France. - 104.
-Mr. Agesilas: A few minutes ago I expressed our opinion on this subject, but I think, nevertheless, that it would probably be better for the Council not to pronounce on this point. - to speak now?
-The President: Is the Representative of Pakistan ready to relate and work and the tree ways are a design of the state of the least of the later of the - Mr. A. A. Khan: Mr. Chairman, I am grateful for the suggestion that I should seek your indulgence to consult our Chief Counsel on this point and I would appreciate it if a short time could be given to us for that purpose.
-Thank you very much. - 107.
-The President: I still have four speakers, but if the Council agrees that we give the Delegation of Pakistan time to consult on this particular point, it may not be necessary for them to intervene.
+The Representative of Nigeria.
+102. Mr. Olaniyan: Just to say that I share the view expressed by the Representative of Belgium.
+103. The President: Thank you.
+The Representative of France.
+104. Mr. Agesilas: A few minutes ago I expressed our opinion on this subject, but I think, nevertheless, that it would probably be better for the Council not to pronounce on this point.
+105. Theory to been to speak now?
+The President: Is the Representative of Pakistan ready on shows and built and and were were away and the second of a contract of 106.
+Mr. A. A. Khan: Mr. Chairman, I am grateful for the suggestion that I should seek your indulgence to consult our Chief Counsel on this point and I would appreciate it if a short time could be given to us for that purpose.
+Thank you very much.
+107. The President: I still have four speakers, but if the Council agrees that we give the Delegation of Pakistan time to consult on this particular point, it may not be necessary for them to intervene.
 However, I will call them in the order I had them.
-The Representative of Spain. - 108.
-Lt.
-Col. Izquierdo: Very briefly, just to say that I share the views expressed by the previous speakers on this particular point and that I shall, of course, be obliged to abstain on it. - The President: The Representative of the United States. - Mr. Butler: I still have the question I raised before, whether we have been asked to come to any decision, and I also question whether India addressed itself to the question of violation of the Bilateral Agreement in its preliminary objection.
+The Representative of Spain.
+108. Lt.
+Col. Izquierdo: Very briefly, just to say that I share the views expressed by the previous speakers on this particular point and that I shall, of course, be obliged to abstain on it.
+The President: The Representative of the United States.
+109. Mr. Butler: I still have the question I raised before, 110. whether we have been asked to come to any decision, and I also question whether India addressed itself to the question of violation of the Bilateral Agreement in its preliminary objection.
 In reading the summary of Ground 1, it says there is no disagreement between India and Pakistan relating to the interpretation or application of the Convention or the Transit Agreement and no action by India under the Transit Agreement.
 In other words, there are three questions, not four.
-So even assuming that Pakistan had invoked it, if I am correct, the fact that India has not questioned the jurisdiction of the Council to deal with the bilateral issue is, I think, an added element. - 111.
-The President: Thank you.
+So even assuming that Pakistan had invoked it, if I am correct, the fact that India has not questioned the jurisdiction of the Council to deal with the bilateral issue is, I think, an added element.
+111. The President: Thank you.
 The Representative of Senegal.